Zacatecas Northern Central Highlands, Mexico Travel Guide

 Held annually during Holy Week (Semana Santa), a major festival with music, dance, art exhibitions, and theater.

-Held in September, this big annual fair includes concerts, bullfights, rodeos, and presentations, offering wide entertainment.
+Held during The month of september, this big annual fair includes concerts, bullfights, rodeos, and presentations, offering wide entertainment.

 Celebrations in early November include altars, parades, and special events, providing an unique cultural experience.